 The Bellingham Pickleball Club is a not-for-profit organization committed to supporting and promoting the sport of pickleball in the greater Bellingham area.

-- Partner with the Bellingham Parks Department to effectively utilized the six dedicated pickleball courts in Cornwall Park,
+- Partner with the Bellingham Parks Department to effectively utilized the six dedicated pickleball courts in Cornwall Memorial Park,